Predators vs. Kraken: Betting Trends, Odds, Advanced Stats

 Predators Advanced Stats

-- Nashville has hit the over in four of its last 10 outings.
+- Four of Nashville's last 10 outings have gone over the total.

-- The Predators and their opponents have combined to score an average of 6 goals over their last 10 games, identical to the over/under listed in this matchup.
+- The Predators total over the last 10 games is 0.1 goals greater than the 6 total listed for this matchup.

-- During their past 10 games, the Predators and their opponents are averaging 6.7 goals, one goal lower than their season-long per-game average.
+- In their past 10 games, the Predators and their opponents are scoring 1.5 fewer goals per game than their season-long game scoring average, 7.6.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.